 Each ride costs approximately $0.25.
 You’ll have to first buy a reloadable card to use, which will cost $15 MXN (~$0.75 USD).
 This card will work across the entire city’s transit system and you can load it up at the ticket booths in the train stations or at the machines outside the metrobús stations.

-Pro Tip: If you are concerned about safety/security as a woman, do note that both the metro trains and metrobús have women-only cars which usually have a separate boarding zone.
+Pro Tip: If you are concerned about safety/security as a woman and have no other choice but to take the metro, do note that both the metro trains and metrobús have women-only cars which usually have a separate boarding zone.

 Buses can take you anywhere else the metro does not take you.
 There is seriously a bus route for anywhere and everywhere you would want to go.
 Bus fares cost a flat rate of 6 pesos per ride.